Jankomir

 Jankomir ([ˈjɑŋkomiːr]) is a neighborhood in Zagreb, Croatia.
 It is located in the Stenjevec city district in the western part of the city, and is officially referred to as "Stenjevec - jug", with an area of 824.34 ha and a population of 8,072.

 Jankomir is regarded citywide as a shopping destination since it houses several shopping centers.
 Its main arterial roads are Velimir Škorpik Road, Ljubljanska Avenue and Zagrebačka Avenue.
 Before the advent of the shopping centers Jankomir was mostly known for the nearby Jankomir interchange, a major interchange of the Zagreb bypass and Ljubljanska Avenue.
 Jankomir is also home to a psychiatric hospital of the same name.

 Shopping centers

 After Croatia became independent in the 1990s, its capital city Zagreb gained influence and its economy boomed, attracting big store chains and shopping centers.
 Hoping to find way for cheap real estate, the shopping center operating companies pointed out mostly Jankomir because it was at that time on the sheer outskirts of the city, close to the inhabitants, inside the city proper and also with a low land price.
-The east was also an option, but few shopping centers settled there because the city was primarily expanding to the west and most of the Peščenica – Žitnjak district southeast of Radnička Road and Slavonska Avenue was inhabited by poor Romani immigrants.
+The east was also an option, but few shopping centers settled there because the city was primarily expanding to the west and most of the Peščenica – Žitnjak district southeast of Radnička Road and Slavonska Avenue was inhabited by Romanies.